Pirate Party UK

 The party was established in July 2009.
 The first leader of the party was Andrew Robinson, who stepped down in August 2010.
 Laurence "Loz" Kaye was elected to replace him in September 2010, and served until after the 2015 general election, when he stepped down.
 Following Kaye's resignation, a leadership election was held, with Cris Chesha being elected leader and David A Elston being elected the party's first deputy leader.

 The party announced that it had voted to dissolve on 7 October 2020, and was de-registered as a political party by the Electoral Commission on 9 November 2020.
+In August 2023, the Electoral Commission was considering an application to register the re-formed party as part of its assessment process, which it approved on 14 December.

 History

 Following The Pirate Bay trial, a large surge in Pirate Party interest occurred around the world.
 After the success of the Swedish Pirate Party in the summer 2009 European elections, there was a sudden growth of Pirate Party organisations across Europe (notably in Germany and France) and beyond.
 Forum membership soared.
 The official formation of the Pirate Party in the UK followed shortly after the European elections and the Pirate Party UK was officially registered on 30 July 2009.
 In August 2009, it was claimed that Pirate Party UK was undergoing rapid growth similar to one the Swedish Pirate Party had enjoyed in early 2009.
 It was reported that it had been flooded with enquiries and at its peak around 100 people an hour were signing up to become party members.
 Donations had been coming in so fast that PayPal was concerned it was a fraudulent site.

 On 30 March 2010, the party declared its intent to stand ten candidates across England and Scotland.
 However, to do so, further party funding would be required.
 On 27 April 2010, the party announced that it had nine official candidates on the ballot papers, as Mark Sims had missed the deadline because of the air travel disruption after the 2010 Eyjafjallajökull eruption.
 Following the resignation of first party leader Andrew Robinson, the composer and lecturer Laurence "Loz" Kaye was elected as the new leader on 26 September 2010.
 In a message sent to members, Kaye stated his key aim as "building the political structure of the party".
 Previously, Kaye had been the election agent for candidate Tim Dobson who stood for Pirate Party UK in Manchester Gorton.

 In the run-up to the 2015 general election, the Pirate Party crowdsourced its manifesto using Reddit.
 The process ran until 21 March 2015.
 The Party stood a total of six candidates in the 2015 General Election, including leader Loz Kaye in Manchester Central, who won the largest share of the vote in his constituency with 0.8%.